pha5echange/eng-tools/README.md

 9) 'eng_plot_retromatic.py' plots the data gleaned (manually) from 'http://everynoise.com/retromatic.html' This charts the genres of the most popular 5000 songs for every year since 1950 (based on Echonest 'song' genres figures; these are unavailable to the API).
 A file containg this data can be found in the 'data/' directory, and this is where the script will look for 'retromatic.txt'.

+10) 'eng_plot_artists' uses the file ouput by ‘eng multi plot’ (moved to ‘data/’ and renamed as ‘eng multi plot data.txt’) to calculate and plot the inception dates of all artists over time, regardless of genre.

 MANIFEST:

 (1) en_genre.py